zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/3/_index.md

 In this part, we'll provision the last four stages of your pipeline with the infrastructure they need to run the `awesome_customers` cookbook.
 Here you'll use automated provisioning with AWS to bring up these infrastructure pieces.

-When you or your administrator installed Chef Delivery, the procedure created an encryption key for you, located at<br>  <code class="file-path">~/delivery-cluster/.chef/delivery-cluster-data/encrypted\_data\_bag\_secret</code>.
+When you or your administrator installed Chef Delivery, the procedure created an encryption key for you, located at<br>  <% fp '~/delivery-cluster/.chef/delivery-cluster-data/encrypted\_data\_bag\_secret' %>.
 That encryption key gets copied to the build node each time it performs a job.
 That means you can use it to encrypt data on your administrator's workstation or provisioning node and decrypt it when the build-cookbook runs.

 [COMMENT] In practice, you'll need to decide which users have access to the encryption key.
 If you installed Chef Delivery from your workstation, then you'll have access to both the encryption key and the unencrypted data.
 For this tutorial, you can work with your administrator to encrypt and upload the data if you did not perform the installation.